dimitriharding/next-level-automation-workshop/slides.md

 <div v-click>

-How do we automate something in an IFrame?
+How do we interact with an element in an IFrame?
 - Find out if you need to interact with an iframe (tag - `<iframe />`)
 - Switch to the IFrame (supported by your automation framework)
 - Remember to switch back to parent when you are done (if needed)